-Samsara is a fleet management software solution that’s worth considering if you monitor a large fleet.
-Samsara offers route optimization, route monitoring, customer updates through client accounts, and a few other valuable benefits for your delivery business.
+Samsara is a fleet management software solution worth considering if you monitor a large fleet.
+Samsara offers route optimization, route monitoring, customer updates through client accounts, and other valuable benefits for your delivery business.
 However, at the time of this post, Samsara does not offer any type of invoicing or waybill features.

 One of the more unique features of Samsara is its live-vehicle location tracking.
 Depending on the courier service you use, there could be a lag between where your driver is and where they’re showing up on your dispatcher’s dashboard.
 Usually, the time difference is not significant (a matter of minutes), but if you need 100% accuracy, Samsara’s real-time tracking is a big win.

 Samsara also lets your dispatch team set up geofencing alerts.
 Dispatch can designate an area (literally drawing a fence over a map) that sends out an alert to Dispatch when the driver has entered or left the designated area.